The Writing Process – Research on Composing

 Is there one perfect way to work with the writing process?

-No, there is no one ideal writing process.
-The steps of the writing process a writer engages in vary from project to project.
+Furthermore, the steps of the writing process a writer engages in vary from project to project.
 At times composing may be fairly simple.
 Some situations require little planningresearchrevising or editing, such as

 • a grocery list, a to-do list, a reflection on the day’s activity in a journal